Alpharius99/Locaboo-booking-add/product_definition.md

   - Columns represent weekdays (Monday through Sunday)
   - The weekday names are set in the rows 5 and 6 (merged cells)
   - The weekday names are given in German starting with Monday (Montag)
-  - The weekday names are mapped to integer values (0 = Monday, 6 = Sunday)
+  - The weekday names are mapped to three-letter code ("mon" = Monday, 6 = Sunday)
   - Each weekday has two columns (representing two Locaboo resources)
   - The resource names are set in rows 3 and 4 (merged cells)
   - The resource names are mapped to their ID's (integer values)